Early Childhood Intervention Specialist Licensure Preparation (Non-degree)

 Completers of this program will be able to:

-- Demonstrate understanding of the integrated nature of early childhood special education with skills and knowledge to identify the need for early intervention, provide evidence based practices and services to children and their families in their home, school and community settings, and ultimately help children and families successfully transition to kindergarten and beyond.
+- Understand the integrated nature of early childhood special education with skills and knowledge to identify the need for early intervention, provide evidence based practices and services to children and their families in their home, school and community settings, and ultimately help children and families successfully transition to kindergarten and beyond

 |ELEMENTARY AMERICAN SIGN LANGUAGE I|